katat/ckb-fast-sync-prototype/README.md

 # ckb-full-index-prototype

 ## Introduction
-This is a prototype aiming to demonstrate for full indexing for a CKB node, using pure javascript and a sqlite database.
+This is a prototype aiming to demonstrate full indexing for a CKB node with `sqlite` database on `nodejs`.

 Several table schemas have been drafted to capture the relationships between `cells`, `transactions` and `blocks`.
 There are also indexes provided for these schemas to facilitate navigation between the relationship.